 Any elected or appointed officer or employee of the city who has substantial financial interest, direct or indirect, as defined by Missouri statutes, in any transaction with the city, shall make known that interest in writing to the Board of Aldermen.
 Such officer or employee shall refrain from voting upon or otherwise participating as a city officer or employee in the making of any such transaction.

-Any city officer or employee who willfully conceals such a substantial financial interest or willfully violates the requirements of this section shall be guilty of malfeasance in office or position, and shall forfeit his or her office or position.
+Any city officer or employee who willfully conceals such a substantial financial interest or willfully violates the requirements of this section shall be guilty of malfeasance in office or position, and shall forfeit said office or position.
 Violation of this section with the knowledge, expressed or implied, of the person or corporation engaged in such transaction with the city shall render the contract or sale voidable by the Mayor or Board of Aldermen.

 Section 13.2 POLITICAL ACTIVITY.

-No city employee shall solicit any contribution for the campaign fund of any candidate for Crestwood city office or take part in the political campaign of any candidate for Crestwood city office.
+No city employee shall solicit any contribution for the campaign fund of any candidate for Crestwood city office or take part in the political campaign of any candidate for Crestwood city office, while on duty or acting in an official capacity, except as otherwise permitted by state or federal law.
 All employees may exercise their right as private citizens to express opinions and if a qualified voter in Crestwood, to sign a nominating petition for any city candidate, and to vote in any city election.

 Political affiliation, participation or contribution shall not be considered in making any city employment decision.
 No city officer, employee or member of a board or commission shall use official authority or influence for the purpose of interfering with or affecting the result of an election or nomination for Crestwood city office.
 No city officer, employee or member of a board or commission shall directly coerce, attempt to coerce, command, advise, or solicit a city employee to pay, lend, or contribute anything of value to a committee, organization, agency or person for political or electoral purposes of any candidate for Crestwood city office.